The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 The takeaway is simple: these small numbers matter.
 Choosing your ETF isn’t about chasing performance; it’s about eliminating avoidable fees.
 Even if you invest modest sums, these percentages apply equally—the gap is proportional, not absolute.
 That’s why it’s worth spending an afternoon researching on lower-cost options, and, if it makes sense, to switch platforms.
 Nowadays, this can often be done with just a few clicks.

-Would you rather lose hundreds of thousands of dollars over your lifetime or fill out a few forms online?
+Would you rather lose hundreds of thousands of dollars over your lifetime or take the time to properly understand the differences between ETF providers and fill out a few forms online?

 Figure 2: Actively-manage funds and stock picking is a losing game for the vast majority of retail investors.
 Pie charts show the percentage of actively-managed US equity-funds that underperformed their respective benchmarks for the 20-year period ended Dec.
 31, 2024.
 Source: IFA